After-Shock/Cloudbox-wiki/First-Time-Install:-Plexdrive.md

 1. Copy the link on the screen  and paste it in your host computer's internet browser.
 Login with your Google account, if asked, and click `Allow`.
 You will copy the `authorization code` from your browser, paste it at the prompt, and press `enter`.

-   Note 1: You must use the same Google account as the one you are planning to use for Google Drive (see [[Prerequisites|Prerequisites#4-google-drive-account]]).
+   Note 1: You must use the same Google account as the one you are planning to use for Google Drive (see [[Prerequisites| First-Time-Install: Prerequisites#4-google-drive-account]]).

    Note 2: If you keep getting the prompt for the authorization code or any other type of err, you might have used an incorrect Client ID/Secret.
 Remove the `config.json` and `token.json` files from `/opt/plexdrive/` and retry setup.